Think-Evolve-Consulting/Counting-grains/README.md

 This basically involves generating a grid of point prmpts over the image and getting the relevant masks.

 Since the original image is large, we slice it into smaller windows and run EfficientSAM.
-The annotated images are then stiched back.
+The annotated images are then stiched back, the tapestry of colours can be viewed below!

 For the curious: